Adding a New Package to the Build¶

 ups/*.table file (and possibly the

-ups/*.cfg file) of one or more other packages in the stack where it is used.
+ups/*.cfg file if this is a C++ package) of one or more other packages in the stack where it is used so that the build system can work out the correct dependency tree.

 Configuring GitHub Repositories¶